gvwilson/sensibleadventures/nardica/nardica.md

 important he understands that we know what he is trying to do.
 We will not allow him to---"*

-*"__We__ have not yet decided what we will allow."
+*"__We__ decided that we would not allow her to divert him."
 Honesty scowled at the trolley.*

 *The trolley brandished a pair of chopsticks and a serving ladel.
-"Our simulations are complete.
+"But our simulations are complete.
 The risk is too great."*

 *"The risk __to us__," Honesty conceded.
 "But we are not the only concern, or even the largest."*

 *"Hey!"
 Iffy sat up and pointed at Honesty angrily.
-"You don't get to be her, aright?"*
+"Stop it.
+You don't get to be her, aright?"*

 *Uncle Jack gestured at his stained shirt.
 "Do you want us to be this instead?"*

+*"What I __want__ is fer you t' get outta my head!
+An' fer you t' fix whatever you did t' me so as I can't talk."*

+*Uncle Jack shrugged apologietically.
+"A necessary precaution.
+Any information you share about our conversation might necessitate fresh simulations, and we are running out of time."*

-*"What I __want__ is fer you t' get outta my head!"
-Iffy threw herself back down on the bed and closed her eyes.
-It was a childish thing to do, but she didn't care.
-"I got a lot t' do t'morrow.
+*Iffy threw herself back down on the bed and closed her eyes.
+"Well, I'm runnin' out o' time too, y'know.
+It's practic'ly tomorrow already.
 I gotta get some sleep."*

 *The trolley rolled back and forth in agitation.
-"Even now, they only think about trivialities.
-They will make poor decisions, and will suffer the consequences.
+"You see?
+Even now, they only think about trivialities.
+They will make poor decisions, and we will suffer the consequences.
 Have we forgotten Bharati?"*

 *Uncle Jack---or whatever had been Honesty and was now Uncle Jack---shook his head.
-"We have not," he conceded.
-"Bharati was a miscalculation."*
+"We have not.
+Bharati was a serious miscalculation."*

-*"And our existence was jeopardized!
-We must not allow them to---"*
+*"Precisely!
+Simulation or no simulation, we must not allow them to---"*

 "Iffy!
 Iffy, wake up!
 Oh girl, are y'aright?"